-- To elect three Class I directors, Daniel Janney, Tim M. Mayleben and Mark E. McGovern, M.D., to hold office until the 2017 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - To ratify the 2013 Stock Option and Incentive Plan; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; and - To transact any other business that properly comes before the Annual Meeting (including adjournments and postponements thereof).
+- To elect three Class II directors, Antonio M. Gotto Jr., M.D., D.Phil., Gilbert S. Omenn, M.D., Ph.D. and Nicole Vitullo to hold office until the 2018 Annual Meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - To approve the Amended and Restated 2013 Stock Option and Incentive Plan; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; and - To transact any other business that properly comes before the Annual Meeting (including adjournments and postponements thereof).

+RECORD DATE:

-RECORD DATE: Stockholders of record at the close of business on April 1, 2014 are entitled to vote at the Annual Meeting of Stockholders.
+Stockholders of record at the close of business on March 16, 2015 are entitled to vote at the Annual Meeting of Stockholders.

-VOTING BY PROXY: If you cannot attend the Annual Meeting of Stockholders, you may vote your shares via the Internet or by telephone by following the instructions on your proxy card and on www.proxyvote.com, or by signing, voting and returning the proxy card to Voting Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, New York 11717.
+VOTING BY PROXY:

+If you cannot attend the Annual Meeting of Stockholders, you may vote your shares via the Internet or by telephone by following the instructions on your proxy card and on www.proxyvote.com, or by signing, voting and returning the proxy card to Voting Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, New York 11717.
 For specific instructions on how to vote your shares, please review the instructions for each of these voting options as detailed in your Notice and in this Proxy Statement.
-If you attend the Annual Meeting, you may vote in person even if you have previously voted via the

-Internet, by telephone or by returning your proxy card.
+If you attend the Annual Meeting, you may vote in person even if you have previously voted via the Internet, by telephone or by returning your proxy card.